-The Pukaki Rise has been fished only sporadically since 1990 with most of the catch taken between 1991 and 1993 and again in 2009 and 2010, but there was another relatively large catch of 3410 t in 2019 (Table 20).
-Although most of the catch has been made in the months July to October, less than half of the effort occurs during this period.
+The Pukaki Rise has been fished sporadically since 1990 with most of the catch taken between 1991 and 1993 and again in 2009 and 2010, but there was another relatively large catch of 3410 t in 2019 (Table 20).
+While most of the catch has been made in the months July to October, usually less than half of the effort occurs during this period.
 The remaining effort has typically targeted hoki and other middle depth species (Hanchet & Dunn 2009).

 Catch-at-age data are available for most years in the period 1989 to 2000 and again for 2007, 2009, 2010, and 2012 although the numbers of fish measured and aged were low in some years (Table 20).
-Examination of the raw data showed that the length composition was relatively constant through the season and across the area and so the length frequency data were analysed as a single stratum.
-The catch on the Pukaki Rise was dominated previously by fish comprising the 2004-2006 year classes but the 2009 year class may also have been moderately strong (Figure 14 and 15).
-Length measurements from the larger catch in 2019 consisted of a broad range of fork lengths from 30-50 cm (Figure 15), but no fish were aged (even though sufficient otoliths were available for ageing).
+Examination of the raw data showed that the length composition was relatively constant throughout the season and across the area and so the length frequency data were analysed as a single stratum.
+The catch on the Pukaki Rise was dominated previously by fish comprising the 2004-06 year classes but the 2009 year class may also have been moderately strong (Figure 17 and Figure 18).
+Length measurements from the larger catch in 2019 consisted of a broad range of fork lengths from 30-50 cm (Figure 18), but no fish were aged (even though sufficient otoliths were available for ageing).

-Table 20: Total number of tows and TCEPR/ERS estimated catch (t) of southern blue whiting (including non-target); observed tows, estimated catch (t, including non-target), and percentage of estimated catch observed; and number of measured males and females, Pukaki Rise, 1990-2020 (source: TCEPR, ERS, and Observer data, 1990-2020).
+Table 20: Total number of tows and TCEPR/ERS estimated catch of southern blue whiting (including non-target), observed tows and estimated catch (including non-target), number of measured males and females, Pukaki Rise 1990-2022 (source: TCEPR, ERS, and Observer data, 1990-2022).